The Difference between Drug Store Sunscreen and EltaMD Products

 5 Skincare Tips for the Man in your Life

-5 simple tips in skincare for men that every man should add to his morning routine to put his best face forward.
+Five simple tips in skincare for men that every man should add to his morning routine to put his best face forward.

 - Use a good cleanser.
 Seems simple enough, right?
 Washing morning and night with a hydrating cleanser like CeraVe Hydrating Cleanser to help remove dirt, germs, excess oils, and dead cells.

 - Choose your razor wisely.
-Many men shave 5 times a week, so choosing the right razor that fits your skin sensitivity and beard coarseness will have a huge impact on your skin’s health.
+Many men shave five times a week, so choosing the right razor that fits your skin sensitivity and beard coarseness will have a huge impact on your skin’s health.
 Choosing razors with several blades can actually lead to greater risk of ingrown hairs because the extra blades can pull the hairs below the skin a little too deep.
 Keep it simple, and find the best blade that works for you.

 - Try an after-shave.
 After-shave hydrates and soothe the skin, and closes the pores which were just opened from shaving.
 Look for an after-shave that is alcohol free, to avoid any drying effects.